LinkedIn Ads Scraper

 Output

 Each run pushes one row per ad.
-Two record shapes are possible โ a basic search-card record, and (when fetchDetails: true) a record enriched with detail-page fields.
+Two record shapes are possible: a basic search-result record, and (when fetchDetails: true) a record enriched from the ad's own page.

 | Field | Type | Description |